-Choosing the right wick size is a an important part of candle making.
+Choosing the right wick size is an important part of candle making.
 Here are some guidelines to help you:

 First, decide on the type of wax you're going to use, as different waxes require different types of wick.

 Next, determine the diameter of the container.
 Interestingly, the height of the candle does not affect the wick size.
 If you are using a container that we carry, you can find the diameter of the container on the jar product page under the properties section.
 If you have a container with varying widths measure the widest and narrowest and use an average for the diameter.
-Our wick guide will give you a suggestion for a place to start.
+Our Wick Guide will give you a suggestion for a place to start.